Gradually reduce the amount of salt you add to your food

 Try using a spoon to measuring the amount of salt you add and work on gradually reducing this amount.

-Indian and Chinese food can be extremely high in salt with some meals containing in excess of 15 grams of salt!
+Indian and Chinese food can be extremely high in salt.
+Some meals containing in excess of 15 grams of salt!
 Remember food retailers are business people – their priority is profit, not your health.

-The ideal would be to gradually reduce the amount of salt you are having in your food rather than trying to replicate the taste from other foods.
+The ideal would be to gradually reduce the amount of salt you are having in your food rather than trying to replicate the taste from other foods or use alternative salts.

-- Cut down on Asian snacks, crisps and salted nuts.
-These foods can pack a punch when it comes to salt.
+- Cut down on Desi snacks, Crisps and Salted Nuts – These foods can pack a punch when it comes to salt.
 Go for small quantities of the unsalted varieties or choose fruit and vegetables as a healthier snack.

-- Eating out means meals that can be loaded with salt for extra flavour.
+- Eating Out – Food outside means meals that can be loaded with salt for extra flavour.
 Request less salt to be added to your food or ask the restaurant for dishes lower in salt.
 Ask if in doubt – many restaurants are happy to tell you how much salt they add to their dishes.